 The snippet is a line of code that you implement on your site to run Convert Experiences.
 It contains information about your experiments and various account settings.

 However, sometimes, after Convert has been used for a long time, the Convert snippet size might become big and this might have an impact on the page load as it is downloaded, and it is time to do some house cleaning.

 Here are our recommendations on how to improve the script load times.

 Size of the Snippet

 If you think about what the snippet loads, is the experience conditions (Site Area, Audiences, Goals), and experiment code (Variation Code, Custom CSS, Custom JS).
-So every time you create one and activate, it loads more overhead to the snippet.
+So every time you create one and activate it, it loads more overhead to the snippet.

-If you want to see the size of the snippet, you could open Chrome Developer tools on the needed page, switch to the Network tab and reload page.
-In the Size column you will see the size of everything loaded (Documents, Stylesheets, Images, Scripts, ...).
-You can enable filter to help you find out only needed stuff at the bottom-center of Developer tools frame.
+If you want to see the size of the snippet, you could open Chrome Developer tools on the needed page, switch to the Network tab and reload the page.
+In the Size column, you will see the size of everything loaded (Documents, Stylesheets, Images, Scripts, ...).
+You can enable the filter to help you find out only needed stuff at the bottom-center of the Developer tools frame.